JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 46 - php and hhvm cannot be installed at the same time, please choose one.
+- 14 - PHP and HHVM cannot be installed at the same time, please choose one.
-- 47 - failed to install php dependencies.
+- 15 - failed to install PHP dependencies.
-- 48 - failed to enable php memcached extension.
-- 49 - failed to enable php redis extension.

 #### examples: